Paul-Dempsey/pachde1/docs/Imagine.md

 Click on the image to set the position of the read head.
 Drag to scrub.

+Try out the images available with the factory presets.

 ## Features

 - All knobs are clicky knobs.